 The Psalms are an important part of the Old Testament, and comprise a collection of 150 ancient Hebrew poems, songs, and prayers from different eras in Israel’s history.
 The psalms have been described as a prayer book for God’s people as they await the arrival of the Messiah and the fulfillment of God’s promises.
 73 of the psalms are attributed to King David.

-The New Testament documents the life of Jesus Christ and the establishment of the early Church.
-It comprises 27 books, including 4 Gospels and 21 epistles.
 The Gospels focus on the life, death and resurrection of Jesus, and the Epistles are letters written by apostles and inspired by the Holy Spirit, giving guidance on the Christian life either to individual Christians, specific church communities or to the Church at large.
+13 of these Epistles are attributed to St Paul.

 The Homily

-A good homily is typically limited to 7-8 minutes, and should help us take the word of God with us when we return to our ordinary lives.
-It aims to challenge us to look at life differently and to ask the right questions about the way we have been living.
+The early Church always considered the homily an indispensable element of the eucharistic sacrifice.
+It should challenge us to look at life differently and to ask the right questions about the way we have been living.

-The homily, along with the Creed and Prayer of the Faithful, serves as a bridge between the Liturgy of the Word and the Liturgy of the Eucharist.
+The homily, along with the Creed and Prayer of the Faithful, also serves as a bridge between the Liturgy of the Word and the Liturgy of the Eucharist.

 The Creed